OrienteerBAP/Orienteer-Guidebook/the_setup_of_development_environment.md

 * maven
 * OrientDB, if you want to use OrientDB remotely

-Steps
+##Steps
-1. Install of [wicket-orientdb](https://github.com/OrienteerDW/wicket-orientdb) github SNAPSHOT

-  This step is optional: [wicket-orientdb](https://github.com/OrienteerDW/wicket-orientdb) SNAPSHOT always available on Maven central
+1. Install of [wicket-orientdb](https://github.com/OrienteerDW/wicket-orientdb) github SNAPSHOT.
+This step is optional: wicket-orientdb SNAPSHOT is always available on Maven central

   >git clone &lt;your fork URL for wicket-orientdb&gt;
   >